-- Downtown: Pulse Station, Elm St., Portland — This is also a transfer station for other METRO Lines.
+- Downtown: METRO Pulse Station on Elm Street — This is also a transfer station for other METRO Lines.

-- Westbrook Hub, Mechanic St. at William Clark Dr. — This is also a transfer station for other METRO Lines.
+- Westbrook METRO Hub at the intersection of Mechanic Street and William Clark Dr. — This is also a transfer station for other METRO Lines.

 - Free Wi-Fi.